 Babies ain’t cheap, and one of the biggest expenses is diapers.
 They go through so many of them every day, and those costs add up.
 That’s why one of the early parenting lessons should be scoring the best baby deals — namely, how to get cheap diapers year-round.
 Trust that your wallet (and your baby’s bottom) will thank you.

 It’s true that the average American family spends close to $900 per year on diapers — more if you like eco-friendly brands and less if you can do generics — and that is even counting baby wipes.
 But I also have good news: you can cut these costs when you know which brands are more affordable (yes, even eco-friendly brands), how to use coupons to get super-low prices, and which stores offer the best savings.
 PS.
 Shopping for a crib?
 Here are the best kids mattresses to consider.

-First, download the KCL app because I’m going to talk about using coupons, but you don’t have to be overwhelmed if you have the KCL app.
-Our team finds diaper deals and posts them like mad, including instructions for exactly what coupons and tools you need for each deal.
+First, download the KCL app because I’m going to talk about using coupons.
+Our team finds diaper deals and posts them like mad, including instructions for exactly which coupons and tools you need for each deal.
 This will save you hours of frustration and legwork.

-How many diapers your baby goes through depends on your baby.
+How many diapers your baby goes through depends on your kid.
 But here’s one factor you can count on: your baby’s age.

 Infants go through way more diapers before they begin eating solid foods.